People-Pleasing is Manipulation

 The Nature of People-Pleasing

 People-pleasers go out of their way to make others happy, avoid conflict, and gain approval.
 They often suppress their own needs, desires, and opinions to ensure those around them feel comfortable and satisfied.
-While this might seem like an admirable trait, it often stems from a deep-seated fear of rejection, criticism, or disapproval.
-People-pleasers are not just being nice; they are strategically managing others' perceptions and emotions to maintain a sense of safety and acceptance.
+While this might seem like an admirable trait, it often stems from a deep fear of rejection, criticism, or disapproval.
+People-pleasers are not just being nice; they are managing others' perceptions and emotions to maintain a sense of safety and acceptance.

 Manipulation, Really?